sebseager/cryoem-picker-eval/docs/picker_pipeline.md

 python ${PICKER_INSTALL_DIR}/deeppicker/train.py --train_type 1 --train_inputDir ${DATASET_HOME}/relion/deeppicker/train/ --particle_size ${EMAN_BOXSIZE_PIX} --coordinate_symbol "" --model_retrain --model_load_file ${PICKER_INSTALL_DIR}/deeppicker/trained_model/model_demo_type3 --model_save_dir ${DATASET_HOME}/relion/deeppicker/refined/ --model_save_file model_demo_type3_refined
 ```

-Run batch script to pick particles using trained model
+Run batch script to pick particles using trained model.

+_Note that the output of this picking job may contain an error to the effect that the given model file cannot be found.
+This is expected, as the error comes from a direct file path check, while the tensorflow saver module both writes and reads back files with various extensions appended to the model name._

 ```bash
 # write batch script